buildingSMART-Finland/InfraModel/examples/README.md

-# Instructions for submitting new InfraModel sample data sets
+# Instructions for submitting new Inframodel sample data sets

 - Create your own fork of this repository